-Selena Gomez Cuddles The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A
+Selena Gomez Cuddles With The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A

 “Date night at the Laugh Factory with The Weeknd and Selena Gomez.”

-An insider told E News about the date night experience.
+An insider told E!
+News about the date night experience.

 “Selena and the Weekend saw the late night show together Friday night at the Laugh Factory.
 They were very, very sweet together,” said the source.
 “They were really nice and definitely seemed to have a great time.”

-E News pointed out that in past years, Gomez has been seen at the Laugh Factory with Justin during her years as Bieber’s girlfriend.
+E!
+News pointed out that in past years, Gomez has been seen at the Laugh Factory with Justin during her time as Bieber’s girlfriend.
 She also has been spotted there with Harry Styles.

 Instagram Users Argue Over Jelena